Lectionary Bible Studies and Sermons

 The passage

 v22.
 Judas (not Iscariot - possibly the brother of James) is puzzled.
-He thought that Messiah would inevitably manifest (display / reveal himself) in glory before all humanity.
-He therefore asks how it is that Messiah will only manifest himself to the disciples, and not the world.
+He thought that the Messiah would inevitably manifest (display / reveal himself) in glory before all humanity.
+He therefore asks how it is that the Messiah will only manifest himself to the disciples, and not the world.

 v25.
 In this final moment with his disciples, Jesus is able to teach them some very powerful truths.
 Yet, this is not the end of his teaching ministry.

 v26.
-Jesus goes on to speak of the one who will carry on his teaching ministry.
 The Father will send the Holy Spirit (later we are told he comes/proceeds from Jesus as well) and he will "teach you all things."
 The "you" here are the disciples.
-For us, the New Testament is the fulfilment of this promise.
+For us, the New Testament is the fulfillment of this promise.
+The Holy Spirit, here given the title "Paraclete", "Counselor" in the NIV and "Advocate", TNIV, is "another to befriend you", Knox.
+He is one who is close beside us and speaks with us for Christ - bears witness to Christ, convinces, teaches us...

 v29.
 When the Spirit comes, then Jesus' words will be verified and the disciples will be filled with joy.